tschutter/digital-dc-power-supply/README.rst

 =======================

 This repository contains all documentation and files related to the digital DC bench power supply kit that I have built.

 I purchased the kit (including a LCD display and three `ATmega8
 <http://www.atmel.com/devices/ATMEGA8.aspx>`_ microcontrollers) from
 tuxgraphics.org in October 2006 for |euro| 40.
+Due to life events, this project got pushed to the back of workbench and didn't get picked up until 9 years later.
+But it is getting completed!

 As of 2015-12-12, there are three separate hardware versions.
 I have hardware version 1.0 which is documented at `linuxfocus.org